Norwegian Air plunged into winter fight for survival

 The company has said that more funding could come from the sale of aircraft, conversion of more debt to equity or from its owners and the Norwegian government, while declining to specify the amount it might seek.

-The government also said that it had rejected a request from a start-up carrier for public funds.

-So far this year the government has provided an estimated 13 billion crowns in support for the airline industry including loans, guarantees and tax cuts, it said.

-Additional reporting by Nora Buli in Oslo and Tim Hepher and Laurence Frost in Paris; Editing by Richard Pullin and David Goodman
+Additional reporting by Nora Buli in Oslo; Tim Hepher and Laurence Frost in Paris; Editing by David Goodman and Keith Weir

 Our Standards: The Thomson Reuters Trust Principles.